cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 - Aquatone
 - EyeWitness
 - testssl.sh

-The tools that pentesters use may vary from test to test.
 {{% /alert %}}

 As certain vulnerabilities and exploits could paralyze, damage, or alter the content of the network, our pentesters do not perform these attacks.
 They do make note of the possible risks.
 For example, our pentesters won't run exploits that: